 “Nautilus offers a curriculum designed to both cater to individual student’s needs and also to ensure that the instruction doesn’t get in the way of the fun one should have while sailing.
 Because the class takes place entirely at sea on a catamaran, each student is completely immersed in sailing concepts every moment of the day…and later, at night over drinks.
 All of this occurs in a paradise of tropical sunrises and sunsets, and stargazing late at night in picturesque anchorages.”

-Taking a week to learn some of the foundational skills of navigation, points of sail, anchoring, docking and reefing will pay dividends in the future.
+Why not take a week to learn some of the foundational skills of navigation, points of sail, anchoring, docking and reefing.
+Owning these skills will pay dividends in the future.
 With enough practice, you’ll be able to fly into most any destination, charter your own catamaran while treating your friends and family to adventures.

 To find out more, contact us and we’ll discuss how we can help you embark on your own adventures.